-As such, the word can mean more than one assembly of believers meeting together.
-It can also be used to refer to ALL true Christians living in the world.
-The church or ekklesia can also be used to refer to the collection of all converted believers who ever existed in history.
-Jesus said of the ekklesia or assembly he was to build would be founded on himself (and not on any man like Peter).
+The word 'church' used in the Bible additionally can mean more than one assembly of believers meeting together.
+It can refer to ALL true Christians living in the world or even to the collection of all converted believers who ever existed in history.
+Jesus said the ekklesia or assembly he was to build would be founded on himself (and not on any man like Peter).